toolisticon/SPI-Annotation-Processor/README.md

 # Features
 Annotation processor that
-- provides support for generating service locator file in /META-INF/services
+- provides support for generating service locator file in /META-INF/services/&lt;Full qualified spi interface name&gt;
 - provides support for generating service locator class for accessing the SPI implementations

 # How does it work?